Implementing Idempotent Retry Logic for Transient FSMA 204 Sync Failures

 return False

-# HALF_OPEN: allow one probe request
+# HALF_OPEN: allow one probe request.

 return True

-def generate_idempotency_key(record: Dict[str, Any]) -> str:
+def generate_idempotency_key(record: dict[str, Any]) -> str:

-"""Deterministic SHA-256 key based on supplier ID, event type, and KDE payload."""
+"""Deterministic SHA-256 key from supplier id, event type, and KDE payload.

 raw = (